 Today, the term is used in a number of ways.
 Some individuals define narcotics as those substances that bind at opiate receptors (cellular membrane proteins activated by substances like heroin or morphine) while others refer to any illicit substance as a narcotic.

-which are also classified as "narcotics" in the Controlled Substances Act (CSA), neither bind opiate receptors nor produce morphine-like effects, and are stimulants.
+, which are stimulants) though also classified as "narcotics" in the Controlled Substances Act (CSA), neither bind opiate receptors nor produce morphine-like effects.
 For the purposes of this discussion, the term narcotic refers to drugs that produce morphine-like effects.

 Narcotics are used therapeutically to treat pain, suppress cough, alleviate diarrhea and induce anesthesia.